apache/incubator-teaclave/docs/builtin-functions.md

 compute" example.

 In this example, consider several banks have names and balance of their clients.
-These banks want to compute total balance of common clients in their private data set without leaking the raw sensitive client data to other parties.
-This is a perfect usage scenarios of the Teaclave platform, and we will provide a solution by implementing a built-in function in Teaclave.
+These banks want to compute the total balance of common clients in their private data set without leaking the raw sensitive data to other parties.
+This is a perfect usage scenario of the Teaclave platform, and we will provide a solution by implementing a built-in function in Teaclave.

 ## Implement Built-in Functions in Rust